MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

     ---

-Azure virtual machines are one of several resources that support the usage of managed identities.
 To learn more about other services that support managed identities, see [Services that support managed identities for Azure resources](/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities).

 ### Deploy a key vault instance